GeneDer/coding-challenge/README.md

 * **"hashtags"** - hashtags found in the tweet
 * **"created_at"** - timestamp of the tweet

-Although the hastags also appear in the "text" field, there is no need to go through the effort of extracting the hashtags from that field since there already is a "hashtags" field.
+Although the hashtags also appear in the "text" field, there is no need to go through the effort of extracting the hashtags from that field since there already is a "hashtags" field.

 ## Building the Twitter Hashtag Graph